SlimGee/examsecure/README.md

 the required AWS resources.

 1. Clone the project.
-2. Run `npm install` to install all required dependencies.
+2. Run `yarn install` to install all required dependencies.
 3. Configure AWS and put required details in `public/settings.js`.
-4. Run `npm start`.
+4. Run `yarn start-candidate-app`. run `yarn start-educator-app` to start the educator app.

 The project should run now.
 In case of any error, make sure your AWS configuration is correct.